Here’s your annual savings targets by the age

 But as always when it comes to money stuff, including my own projections, the correct answer for everyone is: it depends.

-So, sure, if you aspire for an upper-middle-class retirement at age 65, without any employer defined benefit or defined contribution pension plan, I think you’ll probably need about $500,000 to $1 M to retire well.
+So, sure, if you aspire for an upper-middle-class retirement at age 65, without any employer defined benefit or defined contribution pension plan, I think you’ll probably need at least $500,000 to $1 M to retire well.

 Do I believe in any annual savings targets by a certain age then?